 Timeline for Degree Milestones

 It is expected that students will meet annually with their thesis committees.
-Student, advisor and committee members must complete and sign Thesis Committee Meeting form that contains written feedback on the student’s progress.
+Student, advisor, and committee members must complete and sign a Thesis Committee Meeting form that contains written feedback on the student’s progress.

 If the student has not graduated by 72 months post-matriculation, meetings should be held semi-annually at which the program director or their designee must be present.